Pro-UIGAN: Progressive Face Hallucination from Occluded Thumbnails: Methodology

-In this section, we propose a Progressive Upsampling and Inpainting Generative Adversarial Network (Pro-UIGAN) for joint face inpainting and SR. Our Pro-UIGAN comprises a Pro-UInet and two discriminators, \emph{i.e.,} Local-D and Global-D. The Pro-UInet estimates facial geometry priors, \emph{i.e.,} facial landmark heatmaps, and uses them as the semantic guidance to obtain non-occluded HR faces progressively.
-Meanwhile, the Local-D and Global-D enforce the hallucinated faces to be more photo-realistic.
+In this section, we illustrate the technical details of the proposed Progressive Upsampling and Inpainting Generative Adversarial Network (Pro-UIGAN).
+Our Pro-UIGAN is designed based on a multi-stage progressive hallucination strategy.
+It comprises a Pro-UInet and two discriminators, \emph{i.e.,} Local-D and Global-D. The Pro-UInet estimates facial geometry priors, \emph{i.e.,} facial landmark heatmaps, and uses them as the semantic guidance to obtain non-occluded HR faces progressively.
+Meanwhile, the Local-D and Global-D enforce the hallucinated faces to be photo-realistic.
+The whole pipeline is shown in Fig.~\ref{fig3}.